scz526600266/tube_dream/README.md

-## Python Tkinter GUI Tube Downloader
+## Python Tkinter GUI Tube Downloader for Linux
 ## Download Audio From Your Favorite Youtube Videos